29jm/29jm.github.io/_posts/2020-05-24-a-terminal-at-last.markdown

 Kernel development is an art, or so some think.
 I enjoy consensus and wanted to address the concerns of naysayers, and with that goal in mind set out to make my kernel art-able.
 What program then could be better suited to artistic expression than the humble paint?

 The code here has even fewer bells and whistles than the terminal, and I won't dare bore you with it.
 Get input, if click, toggle drawing, if mouse move and drawing, draw a line, loop.
 Note that because of window dragging mechanics you can't keep pressing the mouse to draw, you have to release it.
-I think it's not totally senseless UX-wise<sup>[<a href="" title="it mostly is though, yes">6</a>]</sup>, as you're free to focus only on the movement of your hand.
+I think it's not totally senseless UX-wise{% anecdote 6|it mostly is though, yes %}, as you're free to focus only on the movement of your hand.

 But, but, but, the five cool, old-school buttons on the top left are of some interest.
 I've started making a GUI toolkit, and what you're really seeing here are three color picker buttons and two normal buttons in a horizontal layout.
 This code is really a work in progress by any measure, but working on it has been pretty interesting so far.
 I'm taking a GTK-like approach, because it's the only C GUI toolkit I've ever touched.
 Thankfully I barely remember any of it, so I'm free to make the same mistakes it did, but also new and cooler ones.